JINhuaqing/HDFP_paper/README.md

-This repo containing the code of simulation and real data for HDFP paper
+This repo containing the code of simulation and real data for HDHT paper

 To run the code, it is suggested to use `docker`, you can pull my image via